UbloImmo/front-lib-boilerplate/README.template.md

 1. Fork this repository or select it as a starting template when creating a new repository.

-2. Go to your new repository's secrets settings and add the following values.
+2. Go to your new repository's secrets settings and add the following values:

    - `NPM_TOKEN`: Personal access token generated in your [account settings](https://docs.npmjs.com/creating-and-viewing-access-tokens).

 3. Clone and navigate to your new repository.